-- Relative to the previous specifications, this specification provides a number of enhancements including: - Leveraging of the National Information Exchange Model ([NIEM]), a national standard for information sharing - Leveraging of the updates to the OASIS Universal Business Language ([UBL]), for describing payments - The inclusion of the data elements needed for appellate cases
+- Leveraging of the National Information Exchange Model ([NIEM]), a national standard for information sharing - Leveraging of the updates to the OASIS Universal Business Language ([UBL]), for describing payments - The inclusion of the data elements needed for appellate cases

 This specification does not assume that prior specifications will be deprecated.
-However, ECF 4.0 is not backward-compatible and applications using the prior specifications will not interoperate successfully with applications using these specifications.
-This fact is indicated by the assignment of a new major version number to this specification.
+However, ECF 4.0 is not backwardcompatible and applications using the ECF 3.0, 3.01 and 3.1 specifications will not interoperate successfully with applications using these specifications.
+This fact is indicated by the assignment of a new major version number to the ECF 4.0 and 4.01 specifications.